 Golden Flax Meal

 To replace 1 egg, mix 1 tablespoon of ground flax meal with 2 1/2 tablespoons of water and allow it to thicken for about 5 minutes.
-This mixture can be used to replace the eggs but it will not act exactly like eggs do.
+This mixture can be used to replace the eggs but it will not act exactly as eggs do.

-Made by grinding hazelnuts, hazelnut flour can be a great substitute for almond flour.
-Some people prefer this low carb keto flour because it tends to be less grainy and produces a finer product.
+Hazelnut flour can be a great substitute for almond flour.
+Some people prefer this low-carb keto flour because it tends to be less grainy and produces a finer product.

 Sunflower Seed Flour

 The taste of the sunflowers is pretty pronounced, so it may require using different brands to see which one you like best.

 Sesame Seed Flour